mwlon/python-rant/rant.md

 The syntax does not distinguish; Python imports hide where `utils` is really coming from.
 Python does have a relative import pattern that might be clearer in some cases, but Python discourages its usage because it has yet more quirks and limitations.

-I haven't even gotten into `sys.path` and the many unecessarily complicated mechanisms used in Python to get stuff imported.
+I haven't even gotten into `sys.path` and the many unnecessarily complicated mechanisms used in Python to get stuff imported.
 Far from the dream of `import my_module` just working, Python has managed to make the internals and syntax of imports far more abstruse than any other language I've seen.
 I recommend [this guide](https://chrisyeh96.github.io/2017/08/08/definitive-guide-python-imports.html) for trying to sort out some of your Python import woes.